angiokas/M2PowerSeries/codeTips.md

-# To-do
-- [X] make a lazy series that saves the coefficient function
-- [X] By using two lazy series, make a new lazy series that has its own coefficient function.
-- [X] same thing for addition, subtraction, scaling, etc.
-- [ ] polynomial * series as well, same idea, make lazy series
-- [ ] make method that spits out coefficient at specific index
-- [ ] implement geometric series formula

 ## `applyList`
 I was trying to figure out a way to make all of the combinations of the variables powers, so I wrote this code which works:
 ```